 With a personality synonymous with a hardcore sport of fun, how can we miss a dope round of Rapid Fire with Bhuvan?

 If you had to choose one, whom would you want Titu Mama to feature on Titu Talks?
 Deepika Padukone or Dani Danniels?

 I’m anyway looking for more content for my channel so I’ll choose both!

 An actor or a creator?
 What suits you better?

 A creator who can act.

-While wrapping the conversation, Bhuvan shares a piece of advice for all budding creators, quoting, “An expensive gear might get you HD output, but only a decent idea will get you quality.”
+While wrapping the conversation, the Indian comedian, actor, writer, and songwriter shares a piece of advice for all budding creators, quoting, “An expensive gear might get you HD output, but only a decent idea will get you quality.”